-Subsequent events have been evaluated through November 14, 2019, the date the consolidated financial statements were available to be issued.
-Based upon this evaluation, other than disclosed, the Institute has determined that no other subsequent events have occurred which require adjustment to or disclosure in the consolidated financial statements.
+Subsequent events have been evaluated through September 22, 2020, the date the consolidated financial statements were available to be issued.
+Based upon this evaluation, the Institute has determined that no subsequent events have occurred which require adjustment to or disclosure in the consolidated financial statements.